milesmcc/cyber101/opsys/security.md

 ![10m long](https://img.shields.io/badge/Duration-10m-yellow.svg)
 ![Informational style](https://img.shields.io/badge/Style-Informational-informational.svg)

 Qubes OS is a highly secure operating system that uses virtualization to maintain its integrity.
 Read through this guide and look up any concepts you don't understand online.
+You don't need to know the ins and outs of Qubes specifically, but think what its features suggest of vulnerabilities in other operating systems.

 #### Key Questions